Notifications with file descriptors

 Linux is known for its "everything is a file" mantra inherited from

 Unix.
-This means that a wide range of system resources are represented
+A wide range of system resources are represented by files.
+Thus,

 or close()